HCMUSAssignmentWarehouse/EnglishNow-Android/README.md

 - [Dagger 2](https://github.com/google/dagger) - A fast dependency injector for Android and Java.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html) - A collection of libraries that help you design robust, testable, and maintainable apps.
 - [Retrofit](https://github.com/square/retrofit) - Type-safe HTTP client for Android and Java by Square, Inc
-- [ButterKnife](https://github.com/JakeWharton/butterknife) - Bind Android views and callbacks to fields and methods
+- [EventBus](https://github.com/greenrobot/EventBus) - A publish/subscribe event bus for Android and Java that simplifies communication between Activities, Fragments, Threads, Services, etc. Less code, better quality.
 - [Timber](https://github.com/JakeWharton/timber) - A logger with a small, extensible API which provides utility on top of Android's normal Log class
 - [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling
 - [CircleImageView](https://github.com/hdodenhof/CircleImageView) - A circular ImageView for Android